Parameter free Hubble constant from the quadruply lensed quasar SDSS J1004 + 4112: Lens modeling

 this is, the deflection is approximated by the contribution of $N_c$ discrete masses $m_i$ (contained in the array of masses $M$), in positions $\theta_i$ in the direction of $\theta-\theta_i$ and magnitude $m_i/|\theta-\theta_i|$.
 The matrix $\gamma$ hence contains the deflection field at position $\theta_j$ from a grid point at position $\theta_i$ with mass $m_i=1$.

 The galaxy cluster SDSS J$1004+4112$ shows a distribution of tangential strong lensing arcs over the image.
-Discretising these lensed arc positions into $N_\theta$ points, the lens equation can be formulated as a linear problem between unknown positions $\beta$ and the masses $m_i$
+Discretizing these lensed arc positions into $N_\theta$ points, the lens equation can be formulated as a linear problem between unknown positions $\beta$ and the masses $m_i$

 where $\beta$ and $\theta$ are $2N_\theta$ vectors containing the x and y unknown positions in the source plane and the image positions in the image plane, while $M$ is the mass vector containing the $N_c$ mass cells. $\gamma$ is a $2N_\theta \times N_c$ whose i-th row $\gamma_i$ gives the linear relation between the mass distribution contained in the vector $M$ and the deflection angle in the corresponding $\theta_i$ position contained in the i-th row of the $\theta$ vector.
-The mass distribution can also contain a contribution from a compact component associated to member galaxies.
+The mass distribution can also contain a contribution from a compact component associated with member galaxies.
 This component can be divided into different layers that from the point of view of Eq. ~\eqref{Eq_BetaM} behave as additional grid points.
-The number of layers must be at least $N_l=1$ if all galaxies are placed in the same layer and up to $N_l=N_{gal}$ if one assigns one layer per galaxy.
-In this work we adopt one single layer for all gaalxies, that is $N_l=1$.
+The number of layers must be at least $N_l=1$ if all galaxies are placed in the same layer and up to $N_l=N_{gal}$ if we assign one layer per galaxy.
+In this work, we adopt one single layer for all galaxies, that is, $N_l=1$.

 The system has $2N_s + N_c + N_l $ unknowns (lens masses and source positions), that can be reduced assuming the $N_s$ sources can be approximated by point sources, this is, forcing the $\theta$ positions of the arcs correspond to the $N_s$ source positions.
-This can be formalised as
+This can be formalized as

-where $\Gamma$ is a $2N_\theta \times (N_c + N_l + 2N_s)$ known matrix given by the grid configuartion and positions of lensed galaxies and $M$ contains all the unknowns, that is the mass elements and positions of the lensed galaxies in the source plane.
+where $\Gamma$ is a $2N_\theta \times (N_c + N_l + 2N_s)$ known matrix given by the grid configuaration and positions of lensed galaxies and $M$ contains all the unknowns, namely,\ the mass elements and positions of the lensed galaxies in the source plane.